sinopiaolive/package-manager/README.md

 * `keywords: Vec<String>`

-  *[Do we want to restrict the set of Unicode scalars that are usable in these strings?]*
+*[Do we want to restrict the set of Unicode scalars that are allowed in these strings?]*

 ### Archives